jdolak/plnd4u/docs/schema.md

 # Relational Database Schema

 ## Notes
+ - Implementing this schema on Azure as it is below
  - Last Updated 10/10/23
  - Many classes in the dataset have `TBA` for unknown meeting times, `TBD` for unknown profs
  - Data has ~100 instances of courses with same class code and different titles